-In the case of Lines 1, 2, 3, and 5, if there is an interruption in the National Electrical Coordinator, the distribution company has defined replacement of the supply that feeds the civic neighborhood of Santiago as a first priority, which allows the Metro network to have energy almost immediately, since Metro is supplied by the same sources.
+In the case of Lines 1, 2, 3, and 5, if there is an interruption in the National Electrical System, the distribution company has defined replacement of the supply that feeds the civic neighborhood of Santiago as a first priority, which allows the Metro network to have energy almost immediately, since Metro is supplied by the same sources.

-Currently, the power supply is provided by three companies: San Juan, El Pelicano and Enel.
+Currently, the power supply is provided by three companies: San Juan S.A., El Pelicano Solar Company and Enel Genreación.
 The first two companies relate to wind and photovoltaic power generation, respectively, the contracts of which were entered into on May 19, 2016, for 15 years and both supply 60% of Metro's energy through Non-Conventional Renewable Energies (NCRE).
-Likewise, Enel is a distributor entity with which the Company entered into a contract on September 2015 for 40% of power supply until December 2023.
+In addition, the last company (Enel Generación) is a generating company with which we have contracted 40% of the energy with renewable energy certification (IREC).
+This last contract is valid until December 2032.